DavidWalley/nebra/README.md

 There are several variations of the proposed procedure which work.
 For example, the count from gibbous to full can be 7 nights, or 8 nights.
 Both work if applied consistently.

 Another goal of this code is to test the effects of some of these choices, perhaps leading to insights on choices facing early astronomers.
 The hope is that this repo's code leads to hints that might support or refute whatever can be gleaned from historical research.

+We are interested in theoretical calendars here.
+Whether or not any particular system was implemented, or implemented consistently over any particular geographic area or time span, is an entirely different question.
+In the modern day, calendars, timezones, and Daylight Saving Time are all subject to politics, and there is no reason to think prehistoric time-keeping was any different.

 ## Stellarium
 Stellarium software v:24.3+, downloaded for free from stellarium.org, was the starting point for calculating and displaying the night sky for current and historic dates. [^Stellarium contributors (2024).
 Stellarium v24.3 Astronomy Software.
 URL https://stellarium.org/.
 DOI: 10.5281/zenodo.13825639]